amanzi/amanzi/doc/input_spec/AmanziNativeSpecV9.rst

 * `"vapor diffusion`" [bool] is set up automatically by a high-level PK, e.g. by EnergyFlow PK.
 The default value is `"false`".

-* `"flow in fractures`" [bool] indicates that Darcy flow is calculated in fractures.
+* `"flow and transport in fractures`" [bool] indicates that Darcy flow is calculated in fractures.
   This option is ignored is mesh dimentionaly equals to manifold dimensionality.

 * `"multiscale model`" [string] specifies a multiscale model.